bbauska/zombiePolitics/README.md

 define themselves.
-This rhetoric and practice of policing, surveillance, and punish­ ment have little to do with the project of youth as the social investment of the future and a great deal to do with increasing powerliil modes of disciplinary regulation, pacification, and control-elements comprising a “youth control complex” whose prominence in American society points to a state of affairs in which the claims of democracy go unheard.
+This rhetoric and practice of policing, surveillance, and punish­ ment have little to do with the project of youth as the social investment of the future and a great deal to do with increasing powerliil modes of disciplinary regulation, pacification, and control-elements comprising a "youth control complex" whose prominence in American society points to a state of affairs in which the claims of democracy go unheard.</p>

-Students being miseducated, mistreated, criminalized, and arrested through a form of penal pedagogy in locked-down schools that resemble prisons is a vicious and incredibly visible index of the degree to which mainstream politicians and the American public have turned their backs on young people in general and poor
+<p>Students being miseducated, mistreated, criminalized, and arrested through a
+form of penal pedagogy in locked-down schools that resemble prisons is a vicious and incredibly visible index of the degree to which mainstream politicians and the American public have turned their backs on young people in general and poor